Solana is an open-source blockchain-based platform that is ideal for running smart contracts and creating decentralized apps (DApps).

 One of the best ways for users to store their SOL in a hardware wallet where they can stake it to earn rewards and use it on DApps is to use the Ledger Nano X wallet alongside the SolFlare web wallet.

-The Ledger Live app communicates with Ledger Nano X using the manager tab, which installs Solana from the app catalogue.
+The Ledger Live app communicates with Ledger Nano X using the manager tab, which installs Solana from the app catalog.
 On the Ledger hardware device, the user can open Solana and change their settings to Blind Signing.

 Users can then create a new wallet on SolFlare and choose Ledger Nano X to connect their device.
 Using this combination, the user can receive, send, store, and stake their SOL.